Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 - Failure patterns become easier to identify

-- Maintenance history becomes more reliable
+- Maintenance history becomes more reliable, supporting stronger data confidence

 - Planning decisions become more informed

-- Performance tracking becomes more accurate
+- Asset performance tracking becomes more accurate

 Reliable data leads to more confident decisions.